- The best times to visit the beaches of Paros are early mornings, late afternoons, or visiting during the low-season months to avoid large crowds.

 Paros is one of the most popular Greek island destinations, even among the local Greeks.
 Its incredible landscape and striking and clean beaches, along with the vibrant nightlife the island is famous for, make it an ideal destination for people of all ages and tastes.

-With the Cycladic island being one of the largest in Greece, the beach destinations in Paros are plenty and different from one another, so it’s only reasonable to add a fair amount of them to your list of places to visit in Paros.
+With the Cycladic island being one of the largest in Greece and a favorite destination often included in our Greece vacation packages, the beach destinations in Paros are plenty and different from one another, so it’s only reasonable to add a fair amount of them to your list of places to visit in Paros.

 Here we present to you our top picks along with tips and tricks that will ensure your smooth and enjoyable stay in Paros.